BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 "Creating subject matter expertise programs that are strong, searchable and editable will help ensure that knowledge isn't lost when the person moves on," Pagano said.

-Minimizing loss also entails scaling the learning program so the cost per employee is significantly lower.
+Minimizing loss also entails scaling the training program so the cost per employee is significantly lower.

 In the end, an employee moving on isn't necessarily a failure.

-"True learning organizations are comfortable with training people out of their current jobs and view that as a sign of success rather than a liability," said Amy Reichanadter, chief people officer at Adaptive Insights, a financial planning software provider.
+"True learning organizations are comfortable with training people out of their current jobs and view that as a sign of success rather than a liability," said Amy Reichanadter, chief people officer at Databricks.

-Take the long view in calculating the return on your investment in your corporate learning strategy.
+Take the long view in calculating ROI in your corporate learning strategy.

 "Skill sets age out faster than ever before, so it is important to help your organization take a long-term view of how important learning is to the future success of your organization," Reichanadter said.